official site for the city of cordele, ga

 How long will it take the City to install my service after I have made application?

-The Georgia Utility Facility Protect Act (enacted in July 2000) mandates that,before starting any digging or excavation work, we must contact Georgia 811 to have utility lines marked.
-By law we are required to wait at least 3 full business days before we can begin.
+The Georgia Utility Facility Protection Act (enacted in July 2000) mandates that, before starting any digging or excavation work, we must contact Georgia 811 to have utility lines marked.
+By law, we are required to wait at least 3 full business days before we can begin.
 Once we have been cleared to dig, the work order will be scheduled.
-Most new services will be installed within 2 (two) weeks from dig date.
+Most new services will be installed within 2 (two) weeks from the dig date.

 Why is my water discolored or milky looking?